joshcanhelp/josh-to-11/input/symlinked/posts/2014-04-29-connecting-strategy-tactics.md

 ---
-title: "Connecting Strategy to Tactics"
+title: Connecting Strategy to Tactics
-excerpt: "Like a lot of people, I have many, many ideas going on at once and many, many tasks that need my time and attention, both of which are in short supply.
+excerpt: 'Like a lot of people, I have many, many ideas going on at once and many, many tasks that need my time and attention, both of which are in short supply.
 Where do I start?
 What do I do?
-Where is my direction?"
+Where is my direction?'
-modified: 2016-10-20 16:44:00
+modified: 2016-10-20T16:44:00.000Z
+wpid: 3505
-tags: ["Design", "Personal Development"]
+tags:
+  - Design
+  - Personal Development
 featured_img: /_images/2014/03/strategy_process-150x150.jpg
-wpid: 3505
 ---